Libraries 175: A Snapshot of Library Life

 The first public library was opened in Manchester on 6 September 1852 at Campfield.
 The archive of that day remains, including a visitor book signed by Charles Dickens.
 We want to create the archive for the next 175 years, so we are creating a unique snapshot of library life in 2025, and we want you to be part of it.

-Between October 6 and 12, we want you to take a photo that shows what your library service looks like today.
+Between October 6 and 12, we want you to take a photo - or several photos, it's up to you - that shows what your library service looks like today.
 It could be a busy children’s storytime, a quiet reading space, a digital skills session – anything that captures the everyday impact of libraries.
+Please note this initiative is for library staff.

 Your photos don’t need to be technically perfect or artistic – we’re looking for real moments that show what libraries offer and how people use them.